codemismatch/rubylearning/content/pages/tutorials/ruby-names.md

     url: /tutorials/variables-and-assignment/
 ---

-> Adapted from Satish Talim's “Ruby Names” lesson, with refreshed examples for the modern stack.
+> Adapted from Satish Talim's "Ruby Names" lesson, with refreshed examples for the modern stack.

 Ruby names refer to the labels you use for variables, methods, classes, modules, and constants.
 The first character signals Ruby's intent: lowercase for locals, `@` for instances, `@@` for class-level state, `$` for globals, and uppercase for constants.